oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/enumeration.md

-Roughly speaking, for a prime number $p$, a *$p$-admissible triple* `(A, B, C)` is a triple of integer lattices such that, in certain cases, `C` can be obtained has a primitive extension $A \perp B \to C$ where one can glue along
+Roughly speaking, for a prime number $p$, a *$p$-admissible triple* `(A, B, C)` is a triple of integer lattices such that, in certain cases, `C` can be obtained as a primitive extension $A \perp B \to C$ where one can glue along
 $p$-elementary subgroups of the respective discriminant groups of `A` and `B`.
 Note that not all admissible triples satisfy this extension property.